 Here is in advance a short Table of contents for you:

-Notice: This article is not a substitute for medical advice, but merely provides general information about carbohydrates.
+Notice: This article is not a substitute for medical advice, but only provides general information about carbohydrates.
 Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Carbohydrates profile at a glance